N02870941/mazes/docs/README.md

 tad of redundancy where each cell in the grid has information regarding all 4 adjacent vertices.
 This causes overlap in that for a vertex `u` that is to the left of vertex `v`, `u`'s `right` vertex is the same as `v`'s `left` vertex pointer.
-So from a technical coding standpoint, it will be directed, but edges `{u,v}` and `{v,u}` will be treated the same.
-So if we delete one, we delete the other.
-So we still consider it undirected.
+So from a technical coding standpoint, the graph created in memory will be directed, but edges `{u,v}` and `{v,u}` will be treated the same.
+For example, if we delete one, we delete the other.
+So we still consider the graph undirected.
 This can be optimized if an abstract "`Graph`" object were created in memory.
 But, that is unnecessary for the scope of this problem.

 # Maze generating
-Generating a maze requires a modified depth-first search of the graph.
-A depth-first search is an algorithm used to **traverse** a graph.
-Traversing the graph means to *visit* each node (usually) from a specified starting vertex.
+Generating a maze requires a modified graph traversal algorithm.
+Traversing the graph means to **visit** each node (usually) from a specified starting vertex.
 If an undirected graph is **connected** then there exists a path from each vertex to every other vertex in the graph.

 <p align="center">